 Plugins, plugins, plugins

-I mentioned earlier that our users often want to integrate Bipsync into existing workflows which involve third-party applications, such as those in the Microsoft Office suite (Excel, Outlook, etc.), or Adobe Reader.
+I mentioned earlier that our users often want to integrate Bipsync into existing workflows which involve third-party applications, such as those in the Microsoft Office suite (Excel, Outlook, etc.).
 Perhaps they’d like to be able to forward research-related emails in to Bipsync and have them stored as notes, or work on a model in Excel and have that file automatically upload itself to a related note in Bipsync.

 To achieve this we have a few plugins, written in C# and built on Micosoft’s .NET framework, that appear as buttons in their respective apps.
 The behaviour varies depending on the app, but in Outlook for example (there’s a nice image of this below) tapping the button will send the email in to Bipsync, and even allows tags to be added from within Outlook itself.